 - With fiberglass, the limbs become more resistant to bending and breaking.

-With proper knowledge and guidance, selecting the best recurve bow for you becomes easier.
+With proper knowledge and guidance, selecting a great bow becomes easier.
 When you’re about to choose or are in the selection process already, try to remember the following: